Muskegon River water or watershed scenery in Michigan

 Primary upper tailwater planning area with bank and boat traffic.

-Newaygo corridor
+Newaygo area

 A practical base for guide, boat, and bank access planning.